Vaccinations for Dogs and Puppies

 So what are the diseases you’re trying to avoid and what vaccines are available?

 Canine Parvovirus is a potentially fatal viral disease, spread through contact with infected faeces.
 It’s both widespread and contagious.
-Symptoms often include vomiting and diarrhoea (sometimes containing blood), fever and loss of appetite and affected dogs usually require intensive veterinary treatment.
+Symptoms often include vomiting and diarrhoea (sometimes containing blood), fever and loss of appetite.
+Affected dogs usually require intensive veterinary treatment.
 Vaccination is critical to prevent infection and to control the spread of the disease.

-Again, this is a highly contagious viral disease that is also often fatal.
+This is a highly contagious viral disease that is also often fatal.
 It generally affects the respiratory, gastrointestinal and nervous systems and begins with a fever.
 It’s spread as an airborne infection and vaccination is the only effective means of control.
 Thankfully this condition is much less common in recent times, but reported cases have increased in areas where vaccinations have fallen.
+Vaccinating dogs against it is therefore still important.

 Infectious Canine Hepatitis (Canine Adenovirus-1)